-The Roger F. Wicker Center for Ocean Enterprise facility, completed in 2023, opens the door for further investments in high-end engineering and advanced technology development in Mississippi.
-Encompassing nearly 62,000 square feet, the facility is in the Port's North Harbor area near the East Pier and allows operations to have secure access to an ocean testing environment.
-The building includes administrative offices, classrooms, laboratories, and storage areas.
-Leases with NOAA have been signed and additional tenants are expected in the coming months.
+The new Roger F. Wicker Center for Ocean Enterprise facility will open the door for further investments in high-end engineering and advanced technology development in Mississippi.
+Encompassing nearly 62,000 square feet, the facility is located near the Port's North Harbor site and will allow operations to have secure access to an ocean testing environment.
+The building will include administrative offices, classrooms, laboratories, and storage areas.
+The Project is nearing completion, with anticipated occupation dates in 2023.